Eastern Great Lakes Biblical Society Regional Meeting

 - You are applying for either the Student Paper Prize or the SBL Regional Scholar Award.

-NB: If you need to email your paper with the proposal, please save the essay in PDF format and preview the file to ensure that any foreign fonts, diagrams, tables, or other printer-dependent features will appear correctly in the attachment.
+NB: If you need to send your paper with the proposal, please save it in PDF format and preview the file to ensure that any foreign fonts, diagrams, tables, or other printer-dependent features will appear correctly in the attachment.

 Alpha Christianity Seminar